 When visiting this website, or any other for that matter, please - respect the content and ownership rights of every website you travel to.
 Most sites have copyrighted content and ownership rights to their published works.
 Don’t pilfer content.
 In most cases a simple request to the website owner / webmaster to use materials from a website is all that is required.
 Some may ask that if you do use their content, with their permission, that you simply give credit to the site you received the materials from.
 Please remember it is a violation of Title 17 of the US Code to infringe upon copyright protected works.
 Don’t be unethical as others have been in pilfering photos from this website.
 Simply contact the webmaster.

-Please go to the MAPS & ACTIVITIES page for driving instructions and an array of additional sites and activities in the immediate area.
-Visit and pitch your tent for a day, week or longer and enjoy rowing the boat, a round of disc golf, catch and release fishing, dark night skies for stargazing, wildlife viewing and much more.
+Visit and pitch your tent for a day, a week or longer and enjoy rowing the boat, a round of disc golf, catch and release fishing, dark night skies for stargazing, wildlife viewing and much more.

 A Visitor to the lake Wintertime at the old lake Campground clean-up Fishing anyone?
 How about disc golf?